 She wasn’t staring into space anymore.
 She was, most likely, trying to collect her feelings about the rando who used her title.

 “Hey, Miss Universe!”
-She watched him plop down in the seat across from her.
+He plopped down in the seat across from her.
 She watched him with her head rotated to one side the way proper herbivores do, the kind with pivoting ears and no binocular vision.

 “Hey, I’m that guy from the gym the other day?”
 Given her job, he had to narrow it down.
 “I’m the space wizard guy?”